rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 <a id="scheduling-services"></a>
 ### Labels/Scheduling

 By adding labels to a service, every container in the service will receive that label, which is a key value pair.
 In Rancher, we use container labels to help define scheduling rules.
-You can create as many labels on a container as you'd like.
+You can create as many labels on a service as you'd like.
 By default, Rancher already adds system related labels on every container.

-In a service, you might want to decide which hosts to have your containers started on.
-This can be accomplished by creating a set of scheduling rules to the service.
+In a service, you might want to pick specific hosts to have your containers started on.
+This can be accomplished by creating a set of scheduling rules for the service.
 To add scheduling rules, open the **Advanced Options** -> **Scheduling** section.

 **Option 1: Run _all_ containers on a specific host** By selecting this option, all containers in your service will be started on the same host.
 If your host goes down, then the service will also go down as there won't be any containers on any other hosts.